 After trying this tea, Lao Cha felt that he got into a meditative state of complete presence and inner balance, although the discussion was heated and emotional.

 - Dear brothers, what is this tea? - Lao Cha asked the local farmers.

 - This is the good old Ruan Zhi that we brought from Taiwan, planted in the local fertile soil and processed as GABA tea.

 This is how tea reminded the all-wise Lao Cha that in the endless world under Heaven, there is always something new sprouting from something well-known.

 If you haven't heard the buzz yet, you may ask: what is GABA tea?
 Furthermore, what is GABA?
-GABA is a gamma-Aminobutyric acid, a component directly responsible for regulating our muscle tone, calming nerves, improving sleep, and balancing our moods.
+GABA is a Gamma-Aminobutyric acid, a component directly responsible for regulating our muscle tone, calming nerves, improving sleep, and balancing our moods.
 It is naturally present in our bodies.
 And GABA is also naturally present in tea!
 All teas have GABA in them, although in small amounts that don't play a significant role.

-In the 1980s, Japanese scientists found that letting tea ferment from 6 to 10 hours in a nitrogen-rich / oxygen-free environment results in GABA in the tea leaves rise ten times the original.
+In the 1980s, Japanese scientists found that letting tea ferment from 6 to 10 hours in a nitrogen-rich / oxygen-free environment results in GABA in the tea leaves rising ten times higher than the original.
 Though it is still inconclusive whether or not GABA, when taken orally, can cross the blood-to-brain barrier (BBB), many people claim that GABA tea helps them to promote clarity and a peaceful state of being.

-Tea being shaded two weeks before harvest.
+Farmers shade the tea two weeks before harvest.

 - Place of Origin: Chiang Rai, Thailand